Skip to content

 Using the CLI

 The CLI is organized into sections called "modules."
 Each module exposes one or more "commands" that perform the corresponding action.
-Typically, modules cover a section of OpsCompass (resources, accounts, compliance) and commands are the actions for that section (listing, getting, getting details).
+Typically, modules cover a section of Opscompass (resources, accounts, compliance) and commands are the actions for that section (listing, getting, getting details).

 Full CLI commands generally take the form: